 It is easy now to look back on that time and think, if I had managed to keep going to the gym, I would have learned some of my lessons a little quicker, and I’m sure that is true.
 But unfortunately, I didn’t manage to keep pushing.
 No judgement, folks.

-After leaving the job that was killing my buzz, and moving, to live with my husband again, I immediately felt that motivation to move my body, and to be lean and strong again.
+After leaving the job that was killing my buzz, and moving, I immediately felt that motivation to move my body, and to be lean and strong again.
 I was getting back into my groove and I even had the time to tackle something else on my to-do list: to start a Yoga practice.
 I did, and it completely threw me off that beautiful, pumped up bandwagon again, but not without teaching me the most important lesson I have picked up since I learnt to always be kind.

 Yoga has brought me home.

 Luckily, it didn’t take me long to find Yoga with Adriene on YouTube.
 I started with a 31 Day Yoga Challenge.
 Plus, whenever I felt like the practice wasn’t strenuous enough, I would add some Power Yoga to build more strength (more on that later).
 I lasted 15 days, until I went away for a weekend.